It was with absolute delight that I had the opportunity to interview local Contemporary Artist Charlotte Posner recently.

 That’s not to say that there aren’t any male Pop Dolls.
 Take this one of the Chelsea Football Team for example.
 A charitable piece that is signed by all of the players.

-One cannot fail to be amazed at the level of detail that goes into each piece of work.
+I cannot fail to be amazed at the level of detail that goes into each piece of work.
 The ideas behind Charlotte’s creativity are astounding.

 This painting is based on the 2017 Louis Vuitton handbag collection mixed with iconic paintings and a ‘Pop Doll’ twist.